mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 ### Introduction to Indexes

 In this lesson we will learn about *indexes*.
-Now that we learned to query and modify data, it will be super helpful to know how to makke these queries as efficient as possible.
+Now that we learned to query and modify data, it will be super helpful to know how to make these queries as efficient as possible.
 Ther are multiple ways in which we can improve our queries, but the most impactful way is through adding indexes to support your queries.

 So what is an *Index*?
 An *Index* in a database is, by its function, similar to an *index* in a book.
 When you have an alphabetical list of names and subjects with references to the places where they occur.
 And you can typically find an *index* at the end of the book.